 *The path is stroller and wheelchair accessible (gravel and forest track)

 Starting point / end The starting point can be chosen freely.
 Suitable access points are “Burgäschi” or by the restaurant Seeblick.
 Refreshments Restaurant Seeblick

 #3 For families

 Bern’s inhabitants love the Gurten, their very own “mountain”.
 Whether it’s pushing a baby stroller, walking the dog on a leash or enjoying quality-time hand in hand with their sweetheart.
 When the springtime sunshine draws people from their houses, this hill above the city becomes alive.
-Where around 80,000 music fans party during the legendary Gurtenfestival in summer, the wonderful view can be enjoyed on quiet Sundays.
 The Gurten is a real paradise for children as well.
 About 22 attractions, of which 20 are free, invite all crowds to seek them out and let off some steam.
 One highlight is the legendary marble run, a type of large-scale, Tinguely machine almost 300-meter-long.
 The Gurten (860 meters above sea level) can be reached from Bern Main Station is just under 20 minutes (S-bahn 3/31 to Wabern or by the number 9 tram to the Gurten funicular which will then take you to the top of the mountain).

 More about Bern’s local mountain

 Type Up the Gurten Duration 50 min Distance 1.65 km Difference in altitu-de 268-m ascent Difficulty Medium Starting point / end Wabern (Gurtenbahn / Gurten funicular) – Gurten Kulm Refreshments Restaurant Gurtners